 As part of the 2M-Tek Acquisition we recognized $6.7 million of goodwill and acquired definite-lived intangible assets with an acquisition date fair value of $13.5 million.
-As part of the ITS Acquisition, we acquired definite-lived intangible assets with an acquisition date fair value of $8.5 million.
-All of the Company's goodwill and intangible assets are allocated to the Rental Tools segment.
+As part of the 2013 acquisition of International Tubular Services Limited (ITS) and related assets (the ITS Acquisition), we acquired definite-lived intangible assets with an acquisition date fair value of $8.5 million.
+All of the Company’s goodwill and intangible assets are allocated to the International Rental Tools segment.

 Of the total amount of goodwill recognized, zero is expected to be deductible for income tax purposes.

 (1) During the 2015 fourth quarter, we sold our controlling interest in a joint venture in Egypt resulting in the write-off of $0.6 million of intangible assets related to customer relationships and trade name acquired as part of the ITS Acquisition.

 Amortization expense was $2.7 million and $3.1 million for the nine months ended September 30, 2016 and 2015, respectively.

 Our remaining intangibles amortization expense for the next five years is presented below: